 And you believed that a luxurious private Gulfstream or Lear jet is the ultimate way to fly?
 Not any more.
-Most recently, the world’s superrich are buying BIG planes….the same kind of widebody Boeing (BA) and Airbus jets the airlines use on long-haul flights.
+Most recently, the world’s superrich is buying BIG planes….the same kind of widebody Boeing (BA) and Airbus jets the airlines use on long-haul flights.
 And if that’s not enough, these planes are further outfitted with everything from his-and-hers bathrooms to onboard movie theaters.
 ‘Private jets are becoming flying apartments’!
-Pierrejean Doret, aircraft-interior specialist, has done preliminary designs for a wealthy Middle Eastern client who wants to buy an A380 for personal use.
+Pierrejean Doret, the aircraft-interior specialist, has done preliminary designs for a wealthy Middle Eastern client who wants to buy an A380 for personal use.
 Among the amenities he has requested are an onboard movie theater, a prayer room, and a discotheque.
 With features like that, why bother landing?
-The $300 million plane will be extravagantly enhanced to suit the ‘Sheikh’s’ taste by spending at least additional $100 million on the interior.
+The $300 million planes will be extravagantly enhanced to suit the ‘Sheikh’s’ taste by spending at least an additional $100 million on the interior.
 Watch out for the video after the jump….

-The Flying Palace is believed to encompass two dining areas, a 600-plus-square-foot master bedroom, game room and an Arabian desert-themed lounge with curtains that resemble tents and a fiber-optic mosaic of a shifting desert scene.
+The Flying Palace is believed to encompass two dining areas, a 600-plus-square-foot master bedroom, a game room, and an Arabian desert-themed lounge with curtains that resemble tents and a fiber-optic mosaic of a shifting desert scene.
 What is most intriguing is Doret’s plan to create a whirlpool tub on the plane.
 The tub is designed in such a way that it can rapidly drain into the cargo hold if necessary.
-All this sounds very Hoity-toity but luxury also comes with its share of draw backs.
+All this sounds very Hoity-toity but luxury also comes with its share of drawbacks.
 The major problem with large planes is they are too big to land at high-end jet ports as many have too short runways and lack the equipment to handle such behemoths.
 Are we looking forward to privately owned airports all over the world?